Zelenskyy appeals for help from Canada in emotional speech

 “Your courage, and the courage of your people, inspires all of us.”

-Meanwhile, the Russian Embassy website said that Trudeau, Foreign Affairs Minister Melanie Joly and Defense Minister Anita Anand are among multiple Canadians who have been banned from Russia.
+Meanwhile, the Russian Foreign Ministry said that Trudeau, Foreign Affairs Minister Melanie Joly and Defense Minister Anita Anand are among more than 300 Canadians who have been banned from Russia.

 Canada, for its part, announced new sanctions on 15 more Russians.
 Canada has also provided weapons to Ukraine.